akpysec/Firewall_RuleBase_Audit/README.md

     "pandas.errors.ParserError: Error tokenizing data.
 C error: Expected 2 fields in line x, saw y Occurs"

-- To fix this issue just open the file and make a "save as" copy of it, you can even overwrite original copy.
+- To fix this issue just open the file and make a "save as" copy of it, you can even overwrite original file.

 ## Installation & Setup
 Rule Base Audit is written in Python and supports the following versions: